StevenBlack/intl/readme.md

 ## Up And Running

-For a demonstration of a variety of messages created with MSGSVC(), please examine and execute MSGDEMO.PRG from the Toolkit diskette.

 To use `MsgSvc()`, you need:

-  - MSGSVC.PRG bundled with your application ;
+  - `msgsvc.prg` bundled with your application ;

-  - The MSGSVC.DBF table either opened by your application or placed so that `MsgSvc()` can find it (in the application’s root or in the VFP path).
+  - The `msgsvc.cbf` table either opened by your application or placed so that `MsgSvc()` can find it (in the application’s root or in the VFP path).

 Call `MsgSvc(expC)` whenever you need to display a simple dialog, WAIT WINDOW, text block, or thermometer bar.

-## MSGSVC() Dialog Return Values
+## `MsgSvc()` Dialog Return Values

-MsgSvc() can return a variety of data types, depending on type of dialog and the value in the cRetType field in the MSGSVC.DBF table.
+`MsgSvc()` can return a variety of data types, depending on type of dialog and the value in the cRetType field in the `msgsvc.cbf` table.
 Here is a list of the possible data types returned by `MsgSvc()` dialogs:

 | cRetType | `MsgSvc()` Returns